Informing spiritual passions by…

 Students must plan to participate each day, integrating readings, project experiences and reflections gathered throughout the year.
 We recommend reading the syllabus to note any special guests, assignments, outings, or activities.

-You can get more information on the program, or a specific track, by calling our team at (800) 816-1837 or requesting an information packet on-line.
+You can get more information on the program, or a specific track, by contacting our Admissions representative, Donna Mayhugh at [email protected] or (617) 318-1662.
+You may also request more information or start an application here.
 We look forward to seeing how our Doctor of Ministry program can be a part of what God is doing in your life.

 Each project is then carried out, developing you as a stronger leader.
 Students use this as an opportunity to sharpen skills, test ideas, and build towards the final thesis-project.